Skip to content

 The collar roll

-There is something fascinating about the roll of a (proper) button-down collar.
-This elegant arch is probably the most sought-after detail by menswear enthusiasts.
-Over the years, trends and shirt making techniques changed and this crucial little detail became harder to find (almost disappeared).
+There is something distinctive about the roll of a well-made button-down collar.
+This elegant arch is one of the most sought-after details among menswear enthusiasts.
+Over the years, trends and shirtmaking techniques changed, and this crucial detail became harder to find.

 Alain Delon wearing an OCBD shirt